CocoLi7777/aq-test/README.md

 ## Running locally

+Run the client & server with concurrently npm run dev

+Run the Express server only
+npm run server

-Run the application:
+Run the React client only
-npm start
+npm run client

+Server runs on http://localhost:5000 and client on http://localhost:3000

 ## One highlight when running locally